inducer/loopy/doc/tutorial.rst

 Tutorial
 ========

 This guide provides a gentle introduction into what loopy is, how it works, and what it can do.
-There's also the :ref:`reference` that clearly defines all aspects of loopy.
+There's also the :ref:`reference` that aims to unambiguously define all aspects of loopy.

 Preparation
 -----------